Davies-Magare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script 3 makes betty the owner of the file script 4 makes an empty file hello
 Script 5 gives owner permission to execute
+Script 6 adds more permissions to the file hello